+- Lequipment selection or available vendors

+- Ligibility of items or services

 - Leave Coordination and partnership with other agencies within or outside the region or discipline

-- ★ Record Keeping
+- 4 Record Keeping

-- ♣ Reporting Requirements
+- Reporting Requirements

+- La Documentation in support of a Request for Reimbursement

 On-Site Monitoring will be conducted by the FDEM or designated personnel.
 On-site Monitoring visits will be scheduled in advance with the recipient agency POC designated in the grant agreement.